jordanmack/sudt-cli/README.md

 ![Requires.io](https://img.shields.io/requires/github/jordanmack/sudt-cli)
 ![GitHub Repo stars](https://img.shields.io/github/stars/jordanmack/sudt-cli?style=social)

-This is a command line tool to create SUDT tokens on the Nervos Mainnet and Testnet and on private Devnets.
+Sudt-cli a command line tool to create SUDT tokens on the Nervos Mainnet, Testnet, and on private Devnets.

-## Setup
+## Installation

+Sudt-cli can be used in multiple different ways.

+- As a standalone binary application.
+- As a Node.js application run from the source files.

+## Installing a Standalone Binary

+You can download a standalone binary from the [sudt-cli release page](https://github.com/jordanmack/sudt-cli/releases).

+## Developing and Running from Source

 ### Supported OSs